-- Eighty-seven percent of buyers recently purchased their home through a real estate agent or broker, and seven percent purchased directly from a builder or builder's agent. - Having an agent to help them find the right home was what buyers wanted most when choosing an agent at 52 percent. - Forty-two percent of buyers used an agent that was referred to them by a friend, neighbor, or relative and 12 percent used an agent that they had worked with in the past to buy or sell a home. - Seven in 10 buyers interviewed only one real estate agent during their home search.
+- Eighty-nine percent of buyers recently purchased their home through a real estate agent or broker, and five percent purchased directly from a builder or builder's agent. - Having an agent to help them find the right home was what buyers wanted most when choosing an agent at 52 percent. - Forty-one percent of buyers used an agent that was referred to them by a friend, neighbor, or relative and 12 percent used an agent that they had worked with in the past to buy or sell a home. - Seventy-five percent of buyers interviewed only one real estate agent during their home search. - Ninety percent of buyers would use their agent again or recommend their agent to others.